github/remote-form/README.md

 The function will make a request based on the form using `window.fetch` with the payload encoded as URL parameters if the form method is a `GET` and `FormData` for all the other methods.

-The user can access the request object in the callback so they can add headers or modifying the request in other ways before a network call is initialized.
+The request object is available in the callback function, allowing the headers and body to be modified before the request is sent.

 ## Installation